zhao-ht/GIMLET/README.md

 ### 2023.7.10

-**1.** Now the datasets and the GIMLET model can be download directly from HuggingFace: [https://huggingface.co/datasets/haitengzhao/molecule_property_instruction](https://huggingface.co/datasets/haitengzhao/molecule_property_instruction) and [https://huggingface.co/haitengzhao/gimlet](https://huggingface.co/haitengzhao/gimlet).
+**1.** Now the datasets and the GIMLET model can be download directly from HuggingFace  🤗 : [https://huggingface.co/datasets/haitengzhao/molecule_property_instruction](https://huggingface.co/datasets/haitengzhao/molecule_property_instruction) and [https://huggingface.co/haitengzhao/gimlet](https://huggingface.co/haitengzhao/gimlet).

 The GIMLET model can be downloaded and used as follows: